ErgoAI/.github/profile/README.md

 # About ErgoAI

-ErgoAI  is an advanced object-oriented platform for knowledge representation and reasoning in an enterprise.
-It is a dialect of [F-logic](https://flora.sourceforge.net/aboutFlogic.html) with numerous extensions, including meta-programming in the style of [HiLog](https://flora.sourceforge.net/aboutHiLog.html), logical updates in the style of [Transaction Logic](https://flora.sourceforge.net/aboutTR.html), and [defeasible reasoning](https://flora.sourceforge.net/aboutLPDA.html).
+ErgoAI  is an advanced multi-paradigm platform for knowledge representation and reasoning in an enterprise.
+It is a dialect of the object-based logic known as [Frame Logic (or F-logic)](https://flora.sourceforge.net/aboutFlogic.html) with numerous extensions, including meta-programming in the style of [HiLog](https://flora.sourceforge.net/aboutHiLog.html), logical updates in the style of [Transaction Logic](https://flora.sourceforge.net/aboutTR.html), and [defeasible reasoning](https://flora.sourceforge.net/aboutLPDA.html).
 Applications include intelligent agents, Semantic Web, knowledge-based networking, ontology